-Nike Girls Lacrosse Camp University of San Diego San Diego, California
+Nike Girls Lacrosse Camp at University of San Diego

 This NIKE Lacrosse Camp, located on the beautiful campus of the University of San Diego, is just minutes from downtown San Diego.
 Great weather, staff, and the beautiful USD campus make this camp location a favorite for many young athletes.
 Participating campers dine daily at USD’s gourmet cafeteria and have access to the University Pool and many other campus training amenities.

-- Complete Skills Camp for Girls Ages 10-18
+- High School and Youth Skills Camp for Girls Ages 11-18

 - Superior instruction from College Coaches and Players

 - 8:1 camper to instructor on field ratio

 - Daily emphasis on fundamentals, position training, drills and scrimmages